fboes/aerofly-missions/docs/mach_loop/README.md

 Tales from the Mach Loop
 ========================

-Inspired by [CGAVIATOR](https://www.cgaviator.co.uk/) and [his YouTube Channel about flying fast jets in Great Britain](https://www.youtube.com/cgaviator) these custom missions will have you flying a MB-339 through Wales and Scotland.
+Inspired by [CGAVIATOR](https://www.cgaviator.co.uk/) and [his YouTube Channel about flying fast jets in Great Britain](https://www.youtube.com/cgaviator) these custom missions will have you flying the MB-339 and F-15 through Wales, Scotland and California.

 > This is a custom missions file for [Aerofly FS 4](https://www.aerofly.com/).
 Download [`mach_loop.tmc`](./mach_loop.tmc) and see [installation instructions](https://fboes.github.io/aerofly-missions/docs/generic-installation.html) on how to get started.

 Your flights
 --------

+United Kingdom

 1. [Low Level Highlander](./Low_Level_Highlander.md)
 1. [Tales from the Mach Loop](./Mach_Loop.md)
 1. [Mach Loop from the Sea](./Mach_Loop_from_the_Sea.md)

+United States of America

 1. [Sidewinder Low Level](./Sidewinder_Low_Level.md)

 Legal stuff